iHexCoder/BrokenPipe/README.md

 # BrokenPipe
 an broken pipe leaking an top secret data of the system

-this is teh typo here
+this is the typo here

+Dear Developr,
+- Add new folliwing feature in UI
+- Change UI to minimal
+- Fix the typo